-Breast Reconstruction surgery is often used to address structural concerns that develop due to a medical condition or trauma.
+Reconstructive surgery of the breast is often used to address structural concerns that develop due to a medical condition or trauma.

-For example, after a woman undergoes breast cancer surgery like a lumpectomy or mastectomy, or after suffering some other injury or trauma to the breast that results in loss of volume, or changes the shape of the breast, she may elect to undergo breast reconstruction surgery to reconstruct lost tissue.
+For example, after a woman undergoes breast cancer surgery like a lumpectomy or mastectomy, or after suffering some other injury or trauma to the breast that results in loss of volume or shape, she may elect to undergo breast reconstruction to address the tissue loss.

-In Atlanta, GA and surrounding areas, breast reconstruction specialist Dr. Nicholas Jones is known for his compassionate bedside manner in addition to his expert skills and experience.
-As a double board-certified plastic surgeon, Dr. Jones has performed countless breast reconstruction procedures for satisfied patients in the greater Atlanta area and beyond.
+Atlanta breast reconstruction specialist, Dr. Nicholas Jones, is known for his compassionate bedside manner in addition to his expert skills and experience.
+As a double board-certified Atlanta plastic surgeon, Dr. Jones has performed countless breast reconstruction procedures for satisfied patients in the greater Atlanta area and beyond.

 In many cases, the psychological impact of surviving breast cancer or undergoing some other illness or trauma to the breast can take a toll on a woman’s self-esteem.
 It may affect how we perceive ourselves regarding our intimate relationships, how well our clothes fit, and how comfortable we feel in social settings.

 Studies have found patients who undergo a lumpectomy or mastectomy often struggle with mental health issues like depression and decreased self-image following cancer treatment.
 Many feel less attractive and some report that their intimate relationships are affected.
 Breast reconstruction can help a woman rebuild her self-esteem as well as her quality of life following medical trauma to one or both breasts.